F1-Monitored/backend/README.md

 * Python 3.11+
 * Git
-* Internet connection for retrieving available Formula 1 session data
+* Internet connection for retrieving Formula 1 session data

-Additional dependencies are listed in the project’s dependency file.

-⸻

 Installation

-Clone the repository:

-git clone <REPOSITORY_URL>
+git clone <BACKEND_REPOSITORY_URL>
 cd backend

-Create a virtual environment:

 python -m venv .venv

-Activate it.

-macOS / Linux

 source .venv/bin/activate

-Windows
+pip install -r requirements.txt

+For Windows:

 .venv\Scripts\activate

-Install dependencies:

-pip install -r requirements.txt

 ⸻

 Environment Variables

-If environment variables are required, create a local .env file based on the project’s example configuration:
+If the backend requires environment variables, create a local .env file based on:

 .env.example

-Do not commit API keys, credentials or other secrets to the repository.
+Never commit credentials, API keys or other sensitive configuration to the repository.

 ⸻

-Running the Backend
+Running the API

+The backend uses FastAPI as its API layer.

-Start the API using the project’s configured FastAPI entry point.
+The application can be started using the project’s configured entry point.

-For example:
+Example:

 uvicorn <module>:app --reload

-The exact command should match the current backend entry point.

-Once running, the API documentation can be accessed through the FastAPI documentation interface.
+Once running, the API documentation provided by FastAPI can be used to inspect and test available endpoints.

 ⸻

-API

-The API provides the interface through which the frontend communicates with the backend.

-It exposes functionality for retrieving and processing the analytical outputs generated by the backend.

-As the API develops, endpoint documentation should include:

-Endpoint	Method	Purpose
-/...
-GET	…
-/...
-POST	…

-Endpoint documentation should be kept synchronized with the implemented API.

-⸻

 Testing

-Tests are used to verify important components of the backend and reduce the risk of changes affecting existing functionality.
+Testing is used to verify the behaviour of important backend components.

-Run the project’s test suite using the configured testing framework.

-Example:
+Areas of interest include:

+* data processing
+* tyre analysis
+* race analysis
+* strategy calculations
+* simulation
+* API functionality

+Where configured:

 pytest

-Testing should cover critical areas such as:

-* Data processing
-* Tyre analysis
-* Strategy calculations
-* Simulation logic
-* API behaviour

 ⸻

-Validation

-Because F1 Monitored works with real-world motorsport data, model validation is an important part of the project.

-Where possible, simulated and analytical outputs should be compared against observed race data.

-Validation can be used to investigate:

-* Whether reconstructed race states match the observed race
-* Whether tyre behaviour is represented reasonably
-* Whether strategy simulations produce plausible outcomes
-* Where model assumptions introduce differences from reality

-Detailed validation studies will be documented as the project develops.

-⸻

-Limitations

-F1 Monitored is built using publicly available motorsport data and therefore does not have access to the complete datasets, models or internal information available to Formula 1 teams.

-Consequently, the system may simplify or approximate aspects of real-world race modelling.

-Potential limitations include:

-* Limited access to proprietary telemetry
-* Simplified tyre-degradation modelling
-* Simplified traffic and overtaking behaviour
-* Uncertainty in estimating race-state variables
-* Simplifications in strategy simulation
-* Differences between publicly available timing data and a team’s internal datasets

-Documenting these limitations is an important part of evaluating the system’s results.

-⸻

 Frontend

-The F1 Monitored frontend provides the user-facing interface for the analytical capabilities developed by this backend.

-The frontend and backend are maintained as separate repositories within the F1 Monitored GitHub Organization.
+The backend is part of the wider F1 Monitored GitHub Organization.

-Frontend:
+The frontend is maintained separately and communicates with this backend through the API.

+Frontend repository:
 <FRONTEND_REPOSITORY_URL>

-⸻

-Development Philosophy

-F1 Monitored is being developed around the principle:

-Real motorsport data → engineering analysis → simulation → optimisation

-The project aims to combine software engineering, data analysis and motorsport modelling into a single system capable of investigating real race scenarios.

-The focus is not simply on displaying historical Formula 1 statistics, but on building a system in which data can be processed, analysed and used to investigate alternative race scenarios.

 ⸻